 Escape into the embrace of the green forest.
 The Karst Jelovica plateau offers numerous opportunities for recreation in a natural environment.

 Take a hike through the extensive forest or cycle to one of the sunny mountain pastures where you can reward yourself with a homemade meal or freshly-picked forest fruits.
-The Jelovica plateau offers plentiful opportunities for hiking and mountain biking.
+The Jelovica plateau offers plentiful opportunities for hiking and mountain biking in the summer and backcountry skiing in the wintertime.
 The mountain pastures and huts on Talež, Goška ravan, and Vodiška planina are favourite destinations.

 From Radovljica, the Jelovica plateau can be reached along the forest road from Spodnja Lipnica, whilst there are marked hiking paths from the villages of Kropa, Jamnik, Lipnica and Ribno, as well as unmarked paths leading to mountain pastures from other places.
 It is even possible to traverse the plateau along forest paths all the way to Bohinj and the Selca valley.